- Introduction

 property.

-These two data entities are held in the same data source.
-So we can link them this way.
+These two data entities are held in the same data source, so we can link them this way.
 However, sometimes you may only hold an ID to an external system.
-In the example above you can see this is the case with the userId field:
+In the example above, you can see this is the case with the userId

 @ExternalIdField({ from: 'user' })